 This assignment is designed to stimulate students' thinking about how the text relates to who they are and how their life history and the reading impacts their emerging guiding principles about working with CLAD children and their families.
-Students will post their entries on their personal Blackboard journal.
-Students will complete entries related to each of the class readings.
+By Monday night, the day before the seminar, students will answer the question(s) posted by Leadership team.
+After the critical collective reflections in the seminar, students will add to their journals.
+These are some of the ways to organize their thoughts:

-Students are expected to maintain an autobiographical journal in which they will critically reflect on their life experiences through the lens of the assigned foundational works.
-They are expected to use examples from their personal experiences or dilemmas from their work with diverse children to reflect on how their perceptions and assumptions influence their actions and behaviors towards culturally, linguistically and ability diverse young children and their families.
-As they reflect on the ideas/themes presented by the author (and/or specific questions provided by instructor), they will ask themselves "why?" they have such feelings, views, reactions, etc. They will explore the basis of what comes up for them and of the assumptions they hold and examine the experiences that helped form the views.
+- 1. Reflect on what aspects of the seminar, multimedia presentation connected with their own personal experiences, professional perspective, cultural view or dilemmas from their work - 2.
+Connecting the Me-Web and reading, they will ask themselves "why?" they have such feelings, views, reactions, etc. Reflect on how their perceptions and assumptions influence their actions and behaviors towards culturally, linguistically and ability diverse (CLAD) young children and their families - 3.
+Reflect on key ideas, issues, questions or concerns about the reading and how they were addressed during collective reflection in seminar - 4.
+They will explore the basis of what comes up for them and of the assumptions they hold and examine the experiences that helped form the views. - 5.
 Using the message and key points of the assigned readings, they will explore alternative ways of thinking and behaving.

 While this is not a formal paper, it is expected that students will make explicit links to the texts they are reading (with appropriate citations) and to class discussions.

 Each journal submission need not be any more than two pages.
-A possible way of organizing it would be: Key points from the text that came up for the student; how the text relates to the student's own prior experience, professional perspective, cultural view; how the text may connect to the student's emerging guiding principles; issues and concerns that come up for the student while reading the text.